BeliefDiviner/dotfiles/readme.md

 # Dotfiles, glorious dotfiles
 Here's the home for all dotfiles.
 And notes on setup actions for all configurations.
-## NVIM
+## NeoVIM
 ### Mason

-The following utils are setup using Mason.
+The following utilities are setup using Mason.
 * bibtex-tidy
 * black
 * cmake-language-server